 Business Financial Planning: Counting Every Penny is Crucial

-Knowing where every penny goes — and carefully planning for economic tough times — can be the difference between success and failure in any business.
-Take the example of a small specialty clothing store in St. Louis.
+Knowing where every penny goes can be the difference between success and failure in any business plan — especially during challenging economic times.
+Take the example of a small chain of restaurants in northern California, which had expanded when the economy was going gangbusters.
 When the recession hit, sales began to slip.
-Fortunately, the store’s owner was tracking sales month by month and saw trouble ahead early on.